yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Search for your name and state and opt out here: [https://www.privaterecords.net/optOut/name/landing](https://www.privaterecords.net/optOut/name/landing).

 ### PublicDataUSA
-Find your information here: [https://www.publicdatausa.com/optout.php](https://www.publicdatausa.com/optout.php).
-Then, select the items you’d like removed, and fill out the form at the bottom of the page.
+Find your information here: [https://www.publicdatausa.com/](https://www.publicdatausa.com/).Copy the URL with your results and enter it along with your name and email address at [https://www.publicdatausa.com/remove.php](https://www.publicdatausa.com/remove.php).

 ### PublicRecordsNow
 Find your information here: [https://www.publicrecordsnow.com/](https://www.publicrecordsnow.com/).
 Click on the orange “click here to opt out” button on  [https://www.publicrecordsnow.com/static/view/contact/](https://www.publicrecordsnow.com/static/view/contact/), fill out the form, complete the captcha and send it in.